For more general information, see our Tuberculosis page.

-Tuberculosis, also called TB, is a treatable bacterial infection caused by Mycobacterium tuberculosis.
-It typically occurs in the lungs but it can infect any part of the body.
+Tuberculosis (TB) is a treatable bacterial infection caused by Mycobacterium tuberculosis.
+It typically occurs in the lungs but can infect any part of the body.
 Not everyone with TB becomes sick.
-Symptoms of the disease include cough, fatigue, weight loss, fever and night-sweats.
+Symptoms of the disease include cough, fatigue, weight loss, fever and night sweats.

-There are two stages—latent TB infection (LTBI), and TB disease.
-Many people with LTBI never develop TB disease.
-Others progress from LTBI to TB disease, often due to a weakened immune system.
-Active TB is a serious disease.
+TB has 2 stages—latent TB infection (LTBI) and active TB disease.
+Many people with LTBI never develop active TB disease.
+Others progress from LTBI to active TB disease—often due to a weakened immune system.
+Active TB disease is life-threatening.

-- May show TB-positive skin reaction and blood tests.
+- May have positive TB skin reaction and blood tests.

 - Usually have normal chest x-ray.

-- May develop TB disease if left untreated.
+- May develop active TB disease, if left untreated.

 Providers must report any TB infection, latent or active.

 Report suspected cases immediately.
 Visit our Report Notifiable Conditions page, or call the 24-hour reporting line: (253) 798-6534.